-Master's in Electrical Engineering Overview
+Master's in Electrical Engineering

-Our Master of Science in Electrical Engineering (MSE) will deepen your knowledge in areas such as signal processing, communications, power systems and electronics.
+Our Master of Science in Engineering in Electrical Engineering (MSE) will deepen your knowledge in areas such as signal processing, communications, power systems and electronics.
 You can specialize this degree program by selecting from multiple concentrations in telecommunications, communications engineering, power and energy engineering, opto-electronics and more.

 The program offers a blend of theoretical and hands-on learning, preparing you for advanced responsibilities in industry or further academic research.
 Research funders include the National Science Foundation, the Air Force Office of Scientific Research, the Defense Advanced Research Projects Agency, the Office of Naval Research and various companies, including Raytheon and Intel.